Whether you’re a new rider getting set up or a two-wheeled veteran updating your kit – top of the checklist should be a quality helmet.

-Spend your money wherever it makes sense to you, but I can carry an extra apple or two around.
+Spend your money wherever it makes sense, but I can carry an extra apple or two around.

 Here’s where reports begin to vary regarding the S900 Dual Special Edition.

-Many customers report this helmet as fairly silent – as does the advertising.
+Many customers report this helmet as relatively silent – as does the advertising.
 Others complain it is significantly louder than advertised.

 I don’t own one of these.
-I borrowed a friend’s for the purpose of doing this review and found the noise level to be totally acceptable – no need for earplugs. (read more about motorcycle earplugs.)
+I borrowed a friend’s to do this review and found the noise level acceptable – no need for earplugs. (read more about motorcycle earplugs.)